ToolJet/ToolJet/README.md

 - [Component Reference](https://docs.tooljet.com/docs/widgets/button)

 ## Self-hosted
 You can use ToolJet Cloud for a fully managed solution.
-If you want to self-host ToolJet, we have guides on deploying ToolJet on Kubernetes, AWS EC2, Docker, Heroku and more.
+If you want to self-host ToolJet, we have guides on deploying ToolJet on Kubernetes, AWS EC2, Docker, Heroku, and more.

 | Provider  | Documentation |
 | :------------- | :------------- |